-Ahead of the Apple iPad Pro event to be held today at 10 AM ET at Brooklyn, New York, It is expected that Apple Inc would unveil updates comprising facial recognition features to its Mac computers and iPads, a feature that had been available in the iPhone lineup at an event in Brooklyn.
+Ahead of the Apple iPad Pro event to be held today at 10 AM ET at Brooklyn, New York, It is expected that Apple Inc will unveil updates comprising facial recognition features to its Mac computers and iPads.
+This feature had been available in the iPhone lineup at an event in Brooklyn.

 Expectations are of a new version of Apple’s iPad Pro, Apple’s higher-end tablet computer complete with thinner bezels and more screen space, and a face unlock system.
 They also expect updates to the redesigned MacBook Air, Apple’s $999 entry-level laptop.